- How is Hodgkin disease treated?

 - A radiation oncologist: a doctor who treats cancer with radiation therapy.

-It is important to discuss all of your treatment options as well as their possible side effects with your doctors to help make the decision that best fits your needs.
+It is important to discuss all of your treatment options, including their goals and possible side effects, with your doctors to help make the decision that best fits your needs.
 In choosing a treatment plan, consider your health and the type and stage of the Hodgkin disease.
-Be sure that you understand all the risks and side effects of the various treatments before making a decision.
+It’s also very important to ask questions if you’re not sure about something.
+You can find some good questions to ask in the section “What should you ask your doctor about Hodgkin disease?”

 The next few sections describe the types of treatments used for Hodgkin disease.
 This is followed by a discussion of the typical treatment options based on the stage of the disease (and other prognostic factors when these are important).
 Finally, treatment of Hodgkin disease in special circumstances, such as in children or during pregnancy, is discussed.